karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupHasPluginOptionApi/deleteUserGroupHasPluginOptionByUserGroupIds.md

-Deletes the userGroupHasPluginOption rows identified by the given user_group_user_group_ids.
+Deletes the user group has plugin option rows identified by the given user_group_ids.